Cameron Peak fire: Damage

 The fire led to over 20,000 people being evacuated throughout mountain communities west of Fort Collins and Loveland.
 On November 6, the Larimer County Damage Assessment Teams (DAT) completed their report of all known structure damage due to the fire, and found that a total of 469 structures had been destroyed by the fire, including 224 residential structures and 220 outbuildings.
 There were 17 business structures from the Shambhala Mountain Center that were impacted by the fire, and 42 of the residential structures impacted by the fire were primary residences, mostly in the Redstone Canyon area.
 Most of the worst damage from the fire occurred on three separate occasions and impacted various communities.
 Damage from the Labor Day weekend expansion occurred in Poudre Canyon south of Highway 14 near Archer’s Poudre River Resort and the Monument Gulch area.
 Damage from the weekend expansion of September 26 and 28 occurred in or near Poudre Canyon between the Fish Hatchery and Rustic, the Manhattan Road area, and the Boy Scout Ranch Road area and damage from the October 14 expansion occurred in or near Upper and Lower Buckhorn areas, Crystal Mountain, Bobcat Ridge, Buckskin Heights, Redstone Canyon, Storm Mountain, The Retreat, and Pingree Park.
 Over the duration of the fire, it was controlled by 10 different incident command teams, including six Type 2, three Type 1 and one Type 3 team.

 The fire's rapid spread was contributed by extreme temperatures, low humidity and heavy winds over the 112 days it was fought.
-Wind gusts over the fire topped out at 80 miles per hour in September and October on multiple occasions, moving the fire in all directions.
-One of the biggest contributing factors to the fires large spread was the large amount of beetle kill trees and many drought-stricken trees within the burn area.
+Wind gusts over the fire topped out at 80 miles per hour, in September and October, on multiple occasions moving the fire in all directions.
+One of the biggest contributing factors to the fire's large spread was the large amount of beetle kill trees and many drought-stricken trees within the burn area.
 Many ponderosa pines, Engelmann spruce, and mixed conifers added fuel to the fire's growth through the mountains.
 The contribution of beetle kill, drought and harsh terrain made it difficult for firefighters to safely attack the fire.
 Heavy winds made it hard to get aircraft into the fire zone to attack the fire, being grounded on numerous occasions due to red flag conditions across Colorado.
 Firefighters worked on protecting homes threatened by the fire with heavy equipment and built fire lines.